h365chen/socassess/docs/src/basic_use_of_socassess.md

 ## single

 Congrats! test_single passed.
 ```

-If an automated feedback cannot be provided, a default feedback message will be
+If automated feedback cannot be provided, a default feedback message will be
-shown for the relevant question, informing students that there are certain
+shown for the relevant question, informing students that certain parts have not
-parts haven't been assessed.
+been assessed.
 For the above case, it will show:

 ```
 ## non_auto

-non_auto: automated feedback is not available
+non_auto: automated feedback is not available.
 ```

 The default feedback message can be customized in